 Individuals may stand for local government elections provided there is not a conflict of interest with their programme duties.
 They will be expected to conduct their campaign activity in their own time and ensure that there is no conflict with their BBC duties.
-Polling day itself should be taken as unpaid leave.
+There are provisions for Special Leave for individuals to enable them to carry out the responsibilities of an elected representative to local government.

-Presenters and regular contributors who are candidates for elections should not appear in any programmes in their normal programmes roles during election campaigns or when elections they are involved in are imminent.
+Presenters and regular contributors who are candidates for elections should not appear in any programmes in their normal programme roles during election campaigns or when elections they are involved in are imminent.
 This avoids unfair publicity for them at a critical time.
-They may of course appear as candidates under the usual election rules (see The BBC Election Guidelines which are available on gateway.)
+They may of course appear as candidates under the usual election rules (see Chapter 34: Broadcasting During Elections).